Playa Del Carmen Restaurant Guide

 Restaurante Patanegra

-If you want to change it up and try some Spanish food, head for a unique dining experience at Patanegra, in the North End.
+If you want to change it up and try some Spanish food, head for a unique dining experience at Patanegra, in on Calle 26 between Avenues 10 and 15 in Centro.
 This restaurant serves up delicious tapas and more Spanish favorites.
 You can’t go wrong with the paella and croquetas.
 On Saturdays, you can even catch a live flamenco show with your meal!

 Los Aguachiles